lukebergen/gop/README.md

 There are other commands as well which you can read about in more detail by running gop --help.

+## Notes

+If after installing gop you add: `eval "$(gop --shell-init)"` to your .zshrc or .bashrc you can get tab-completion for story names.

 Most commands can be given --help for help text more specific to that particular command.

 Many commands respond to the -c or --concise flag which tends to give a more command-line tool friendly format.
 For example: